 The Library and Information Commons are an academic unit of Northwest Arkansas Community College.
-The Pauline Whitaker Library maintains collections in various media, including print, VHS, DVD, CD, databases, eBooks, and streaming media in support of all programs.
+The Pauline Whitaker Library maintains collections in various media, including print, VHS, DVD, CD, databases, eBooks, and streaming media in support of NWACC's academic programs.
 Physical collections number approximately 31,000 items.
-The library subscribes to approximately 125 databases, including eBooks and streaming media, and launched a discovery tool in the of Fall 2015 that searches the library's catalog and multiple databases at once.
-The Library and Information Commons also provide on-site access to numerous required course materials, both print and media.
+The library subscribes to approximately 125 databases, including eBooks and streaming media, and launched a discovery tool in 2015 that searches the library's catalog and multiple databases at once.
+The Library also provides on-site access to numerous required course materials, both print and media.

-The Library and Information Commons provide access to 112 public computers, including a hands-on classroom for Information Literacy Instruction, and 79 laptops, tablets, and iPads, as well as audio/ visual equipment, that check out for 7 days at a time.
-The library also supports the use of multimedia on campus via our Multimedia Coordinator position.
-For a full list of equipment and services visit the library's website at https://library.nwacc.edu/home.
+There are 112 public computers in the Library and Information Commons, including a hands-on classroom for Information Literacy Instruction, and 79 laptops, tablets, and iPads, as well as audio/ visual equipment, that check out for 7 days at a time.

+For a full list of equipment and services visit the NWACC Library.

-The library participates in the ArkLink Consortial Borrowing program, which allows current NWACC students use and checkout privileges at other participating Arkansas academic libraries.
-A list of participating institutions can be found at the ArkLink Website. http://arklinklibraries.org/az.php?
+The library participates in the ArkLink Consortium Borrowing program, which allows current NWACC students use and checkout privileges at other participating Arkansas academic libraries.
+A list of participating institutions can be found at ArkLink.